Macul: Attractions

-Among the attractions of the commune we can find the Aquatic Club Macul, the Estadio Monumental David Arellano owned by the most popular Chilean football team, Colo-Colo, and the training center of the Chilean football team Juan Pinto Durán.
-Departmental and Creole restaurant grill "Donde la Cuca" which is characterised by its pleasing atmosphere and live music is one of the biggest night clubs in Santiago, located in Luxor Disco avenue.
-The Vasquez Palace, also known as "The Macul Castle", is a beautiful palace located in the center of the community, besides being a popular tourist attraction, the palace also serves as the administration's main office.
+The commune includes the Aquatic Club Macul, the Estadio Monumental David Arellano owned by the most popular Chilean football team, Colo-Colo, and the training center of the Chilean football team Juan Pinto Durán.
+The Vasquez Palace, also known as "The Macul Castle", is a beautiful palace located in the center of the community.
+Apart from being a popular tourist attraction, the palace also serves as the municipality's main office.

 Demographics

 According to the 2002 census of the National Statistics Institute, Macul spans an area of 12.9 sqkm and has 112,535 inhabitants (53,667 men and 58,868 women), and the commune is an entirely urban area.
 The population fell by 6.8% (8,173 persons) between the 1992 and 2002 censuses.